 If you would like your child to attend our school please contact the local authority for full details of our admission arrangements:

-The local authority (not the school) is responsible for allocating places at St Nicholas Infants' School.
-The school is able to take 60 new children into its Foundation Stage classes (F1) each year.
+The local authority (not the school) is responsible for allocating places at St Nicholas C.E.
+Infants' School.
+The school is able to take up to 60 children in each of the Reception, Year 1 and Year 2 cohorts.

 For Year 3, children transfer to our feeder school, Fir Tree Junior School, Radnor Road, Wallingford.